gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 - **3 queries** should **any 1 but only 1** of the first 2 queries be open-book
 - **2 queries** should all be open-book

-A team is limited to 3 open-book queries per quiz.
+A team is limited to 3 correct open-book queries per quiz.

 ### 2.7.
 Fouls